Crustacean cardioactive peptide

-Crustacean cardioactive peptide (CCAP) is a highly conserved, amidated cyclic nonapeptide with the primary structure PFCNAFTGC-NH2 (ProPheCysAsnAlaPheTyrGlyCys-NH2) and a disulfide bridge between Cys3 and Cys9.
+Crustacean cardioactive peptide (CCAP) is a highly conserved, amidated cyclic nonapeptide with the primary structure PFCNAFTGC-NH2 (ProPheCysAsnAlaPheThrGlyCys-NH2) and a disulfide bridge between Cys3 and Cys9.
 It is found in crustaceans and insects where it behaves as a cardioaccelerator, neuropeptide transmitter for other areas of the nervous system and a hormone.
 CCAP was first isolated from the pericardial organs of the shore crab Carcinus maenas, where it has a role in regulating heartbeat.
 It was assumed that this was the peptide's main function and its name reflects this.

 Function

 As well as C. maenas, CCAP has cardioacceleratory properties in Manduca sexta and Drosophila melanogaster; it is a highly conserved protein found in species as diverse as moths and fruit flies in addition to the crustacean it was originally identified in.
 Under specific conditions, CCAP has also been shown to induce cardiac reversal in M. sexta and D. melanogaster.